paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-159-real-property-related-personal-property-and-lease-of-non-excess-property.md

 (4) The term “legislative day” means a day on which either House of Congress is in session.

+(5) The term “mothball action” means placing a military installation in inactive status while maintaining such installation in a condition such that it could be reactivated at a future date.

 ### Statutory Notes

 #### References in Text
 The National Environmental Policy Act of 1969, referred to in subsec. (f), is Pub.
 L. 91–190, Jan.
 1, 1970, 83 Stat.
 852, which is classified generally to chapter 55 (§ 4321 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4321 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) and Tables.

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 119–60, § 2846(a)(1), inserted “, including a mothball action, divestiture, deactivation, or any other action to render inoperable,” after “closure”.

+Subsec. (g)(5).
+Pub.
+L. 119–60, § 2846(a)(2), added par.
+(5).

 2013—Subsecs. (c) to (e).
 Pub.
 L. 112–239, § 2712(a)(2), (3), added subsec. (c) and redesignated former subsecs. (c) and (d) as (d) and (e), respectively.
 Former subsec. (e) redesignated (g).

 Subsec. (f).
 Pub.
 L. 112–239, § 1076(f)(33), substituted “as a result” for “at a result” in introductory provisions.